Watch Our FREE Training

 Rehab costs are the expenses that go into the restructuring and re-stabilization of an investment.

 A dilapidated single-family home with holes in the drywall, scuffed-up carpet, and poor landscaping that you’d like to turn into an immaculate duplex with floor-to-ceiling windows, new appliances, and granite countertops will need to be renovated.
-These costs - e.g. the demolition, new carpets, landscaping, countertops, and new appliances - will all fall under the rehab costs of your MAO formula.
+These costs - e.g., the demolition, new carpets, landscaping, countertops, and new appliances - will all fall under the rehab costs of your MAO formula.

 Costs can include soft expenses such as architecture fees, environmental reports, and inspection reports, or they can include hard costs such as demolition, painting, landscaping, and plumbing.

-Regardless of the nature of the expense, all rehab costs need to be estimated and monitored very carefully in order to calculate an appropriate MAO using wholesale real estate calculator.
+Regardless of the nature of the expense, all rehab costs need to be estimated and monitored very carefully in order to calculate an appropriate MAO using a wholesale real estate calculator.

 Why?